 ‘Glass Top Coffin‘ has been extremely hard to find on vinyl, and was eventually released on CD in 2010.
 I had the original album which I bought as an import in 1975 from the Cat Ballou music store in Boksburg, South Africa

 Both albums are brilliant slices of Progressive Rock; from acoustic love songs and gentle saxophones to sitars and rock guitars, these albums explore the themes of alienation, loneliness and searching with a particular “other-world” feel.
 All members of the then newly-formed 10cc played on ‘Space Hymns’.

 Roger Dean, famous for his album covers for Yes, Uriah Heep, Asia, Budgie and others, painted the fold-out cover picture for the ‘Space Hymns’ album.

 On these pages you will find almost all there is to know about Ramases and his music.
 Unfortunately I have no info about any live performances.
-As a teenager in the 70s, I transcribed the lyrics and had them written in a hard-cover book for many years.
-On discovering the Internet I decided to put them up for any other fans that this obscure and under-appreciated artist may have.
+As a teenager in the ’70s, I transcribed the lyrics and had them written in a hardcover book for many years.
+On discovering the Internet (in 1997), I decided to put them up for any other fans that this obscure and under-appreciated artist may have.

 A lot of the lyrics are wrong Sel says… she’s laughing and saying that many “changes” are quite beautiful but not really accurate.— Peter Stormare, June 2001